 A quick note on this, too:

 We very much encourage our residents to think of the home they are renting as that, a home, their home.
 Many of our residents have been in their homes for 20+ years.
-Which is out of the ordinary for an industry that sees turn over, on average, of about 24 months.
-At Management One, we have found throughout over 30 years of being in business, that the resident who thinks of the house they live in as home, rather than a rental, tend to take better overall care of the house.
+Which is out of the ordinary for an industry that sees turnover, on average, of about 24 months.
+At Management One, we have found throughout over 30 years of being in business, that the resident who thinks of the house they live in as a home, rather than a rental, tend to take better overall care of the house.
 I can attest to this as I see it all the time in the field.
 What I mean by that is the folks who share Holidays over the years.
 Kids grow up in a stable home base.
 New children are born into the family and through it all, this is home.
 This is their base.
-These folks, those who view the premises as their home, they usually have a higher level of care about the property they live in than the person who views it as "just a rental."
+These folks, those who view the premises as their home, usually have a higher level of care about the property they live in than the person who views it as "just a rental."

 Creating a stable environment such as this, our property owner can enjoy the peace of mind that their property is not only occupied but is occupied for the long haul, by good people.